facebookBest Broadband in Singapore For Your Household Needs: Singtel vs M1 vs StarHub vs MyRepublic & More

 The usual fees associated with setting up your fibre broadband include:

-• NetLink Trust Fibre Termination Point installation fee (includes the first 15 meters of optical fibre): $163.50 (high-rise), $294.30 (landed)
+• NetLink (NLT) Trust Fibre Termination Point installation fee for those who do not have it installed in their homes (includes the first 15 meters of optical fibre): $182.03 (HDB / Private High Rise Apartments) or $333.54 (landed property)

 • And more depending on the service provider and size of your home.

-Depending on your plan, some of these fees such as Service Activation Fees and ONT Activation fees are waived.
+Depending on your plan, some of these fees, such as Service Activation Fees and ONT Activation fees, are waived.

 Broadband Hidden Costs To Look Out for